John Allin: Early life

-Allin was born in Helena, Arkansas.
+Allin was born in Helena, Arkansas to Richard Allin, Jr. and Dora Harper Allin.
 He graduated from the University of the South at Sewanee, Tennessee, and its divinity school, then called St. Luke's Seminary, in 1945.
 He received a Master of Education degree in 1962 from Mississippi College in Clinton, Mississippi.
 He was ordained deacon on June 6, 1944, and priest on May 10, 1945.
 He served churches in Arkansas and Louisiana before becoming rector of All Saints' Junior College in Vicksburg, Mississippi, in 1958, a post he retained till 1961.

 Bishop of Mississippi

 He was bishop coadjutor of the Diocese of Mississippi, with his consecration taking place at St. James Church in Jackson, Mississippi, from 1961 to 1966.
 He was elected bishop in 1966 and would serve until 1974.
-He was involved in the Civil Rights Movement, helping to create the Committee of Concern, an alliance of ecumenical and civic leaders that helped rebuild more than 100 black churches that had been bombed by white supremacists in Mississippi.
+He was involved in the Civil Rights Movement, helping to create the Committee of Concern, an alliance of ecumenical and civic leaders that helped rebuild more than 100 African American churches that had been bombed by white supremacists in Mississippi.